butterygg/lp_analysis/chain_tvl_mktshare/solana/2025-09-18-to-2025-10-01/il_report.md

-# LP IL-Only Report — `post_decision_token_price` / `hype_usdh_decision`
+# LP IL-Only Report — `chain_tvl_mktshare` / `solana`

-_Windows strictly earlier than **2025-09-26**.
+_Windows strictly earlier than **2025-09-18**.
 All figures exclude trading fees._

 ## Data Source
-**Metric which market is forecasting:** (missing `offchain params.cfmTitle`)
+**Metric which market is forecasting:** Solana TVL market share as of Oct 1, 2025

 <details><summary>Oracle Question used to resolve metric value</summary>

-Use the CoinMarketCap detail/chart endpoint at https://api.coinmarketcap.com/data-api/v3/cryptocurrency/detail/chart with query parameters id=32196, convertId=2781 (USD), and range=START_UNIX~END_UNIX.
-Resolve DECISION_TIME_UTC from ${DISAMBIGUATION_URI}.
-Set START_UNIX to the Unix timestamp (seconds) at DECISION_TIME_UTC + 120 minutes, and set END_UNIX to START_UNIX + 43_200.
-Treat the interval as half-open: include START_UNIX and exclude END_UNIX.
-From the JSON response, read data.points (a mapping from timestamps to samples).
-For each entry (ts, point): if ts > 10_000_000_000 then ts is in milliseconds; divide by 1000 to obtain seconds.
-Extract the USD price as point.v[0] if point.v exists; otherwise use point.c.
-Discard any points with missing/NaN or non-positive prices.
-Consider only points with timestamps t satisfying START_UNIX ≤ t < END_UNIX (UTC).
-Compute the median of these USD prices.
-Multiply by 100, then report the number as an integer, rounded up.
+Use the DefiLlama API historical chain TVL endpoint at https://api.llama.fi/v2/historicalChainTvl/Solana.Use the global DefiLlama TVL endpoint at https://api.llama.fi/charts to obtain the total TVL across all chains.
+For each series, return the value from the record with the greatest timestamp at or before 2025-10-01 00:00:00 UTC (UTC).Compute the Solana TVL share as (chain TVL / total TVL) * 100.
+Multiply that percentage by 100, then report as an integer, rounded up.

 </details>

-## Decision Market Note
-- Decision: Who should issue USDH?
-- Decision date: 2025-09-14 11:00 UTC (2025-09-14T11:00:00Z)
-- This is a decision market.
-The decision may or may not lead to additional volatility and impermanent loss relative to the modeled analysis here, depending on how unexpected the final decision is and how impactful it is.

 ## Market Structure
 Each market contains **UP** and **DOWN** tokens representing directional bets on changes in the underlying metric: